 12:4 And if the household be too little for the lamb, let him and his neighbour next unto his house take it according to the number of the souls; every man according to his eating shall make your count for the lamb.
 Each leader of a family was to count how many people lived in his home.
 He had to decide how much each person would eat.
-1If there were just 3 or 4 people in a household, they would not be able to consume a whole lamb by themselves.
+If there were just 3 or 4 people in a household, they would not be able to consume a whole lamb by themselves.
 Then 2 families would need to get together and pick a lamb that these 2 families could eat at one meal.
 Ordinarily, 10 people could eat a small lamb.

-12:5 Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats:- Three things stand out as Moses is to instruct Israel.
-Everything was significant in the instructions given: (1) This lamb was to have no defects; no blemishes; (2) It had to be a male of the first year; (3) And it's taken out of the sheep or from the goat.
+12:5 Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats:- Three things stand out here as Moses is to instruct Israel.
+Everything was significant in the instructions given:

-12:6 And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.
-The lamb or goat was to be kept penned until the 14th day of the same month Therefore, if it was not perfect, they had time to go and exchange it.
-After the 14th day, it would be killed in the evening.
-The entire congregation of Israel would do this at dusk.
+- (1) This lamb was to have no defects; no blemishes.
+This meant that they were not to offer the Lord the sick, lame, or blind animals, but to offer their very best to the Lord.
+This was the lamb they would eat. - (2) It had to be a male of the first year.
+This meant the male was deemed superior, and a year old was pure and innocent, just as children. - (3) And it's taken out of the sheep or from the goat.

 Why did they have to sacrifice a lamb?
 The significance of the sacrifice was that innocent blood was shed for the Israelites to be spared from the plague of death.
 The plague will result in death for the first-born in the land in Egypt.
 However, the lamb will be the only sacrifice for the Israelites which will save them.

-- (1) In Genesis the lamb was slain for the individual (Gen.4:4). - (2) In Exodus the lamb was slain for the family (house) (Exo.12:3-4). - (3) In Leviticus the lamb was slain for the nation (Lev.16). - (4) In the New Testament the Lamb of God was slain for the sin of the world (Jh.1:29).
+- (1) In Genesis the lamb was slain for the individual (Gen.4:4). - (2) In Exodus the lamb was slain for the family (house) (Exo.
+12:3-4). - (3) In Leviticus the lamb was slain for the nation (Lev.
+16). - (4) In the New Testament the Lamb of God was slain for the sin of the world (Jh.1:29).